paulfioravanti/steno-dictionaries/dictionaries/command.md

 # Command Dictionaries

-This directory consists of dictionaries which contain [Plover Control Command][] outlines that either:
+This directory consists of dictionaries which contain [Plover Control Command][Plover Control Commands] outlines that either:

 - run a keyboard shortcut
 - run a script to perform some action